 History of Three Brothers Bakery

 It all began in Chrzanow, Poland, in a building in which Napoleon had spent a night.
 We are guessing the bakery in Poland opened between 1825 and 1841and last known as Morris Jucker's Bakery.
-When two of Morris' children, Sigmund and Sol — the twins, were ten years old they went to work at the Bakery because there was a bakers strike in 1932, and there was no one to work.
+When two of Morris' children, Sigmund and Sol — the twins, were ten years old they went to work at the bakery due to a bakers’ strike in 1932 and only the family could work.
 Everything was truly handmade, for there were no mixers.
 The dough was placed in a trough, and everything was mixed by hand, developing great arm muscles!
 The European era of our family bakery ended when Sigmund and Sol were 19 years old, and the family was sent to Nazi concentration camps in 1941.

-In May of 1954, they moved the Bakery to Almeda St. Yes, they had great parking and brought in $90 or $96 on their first day.
+In May of 1954 or 1955, they moved the Bakery to Almeda Street.
+Yes, they had great parking and brought in $90 or $96 on their first day.
 They had arrived!!
 The bakery kept growing, and they then moved in May of 1960 to South Braeswood.
-If you know Houston, Braeswood is a major street, but in 1960, the Bakery was at the end of the road and cows living just beyond the bakery.
-They had great parking, but no one knew they were there or that the road went that far!
-Well the Three Brothers hung in there and became a Houston institution.
+If you know Houston, Braeswood is a major street, but in 1960, the bakery was at the end of the road and rumored to have cows living just beyond the bakery.
+They had great parking, but no one knew they were there or that the road went that far.
+Well the three brothers hung in there and became a Houston institution.
 In 1968, they hired their first employee.
-So for thirteen years, it was just the Three Brothers!
+So for thirteen years, it was just the three brothers.

 In Poland, the people did not eat very sweet foods, so the brothers learned to make American cakes and pastries.
-But many Three Brothers baked goods still use the original Eastern European formula, including rye bread, challah (egg bread), danish, cheese pockets, Kaiser rolls, biales (finding its origin in Bialystok, Poland), traditional bagels, onion boards, onion pockets and others.
+Today many Three Brothers Bakery baked goods still use the original Eastern European formula, including rye bread, challah (egg bread), danish, cheese pockets, Kaiser rolls, biales (finding its origin in Bialystok, Poland), traditional bagels, onion boards, onion pockets and others.
 Our famous gingerbread recipe was modified in America in 1960, and we still use this same formula today.

-Three Brothers continues to be owned and managed by members of the Jucker family.
+Three Brothers Bakery continues to be owned and managed by members of the Jucker family.
 Sigmund's son, Robert — a 5th generation baker, now runs the business along with his wife, Janice and Aunt Estelle, Sol's wife.
 So when you shop at Three Brothers Bakery, whether it is in one of our stores or in our online shop, we want you to feel a part of our family.
 Every time we bake and you savor something from our bakery, we give to you a part of our family.
 Through all of these edible delights, we believe we are making lifelong memories, which is why we say at Three Brothers Bakery we are actually “memory makers who happen to be bakers.”

 The Jucker Family